Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/bokeh_image.rst

 .. figure:: /images/composite_node_input_bokeh_image.jpg

-   Example of a bokeh image with 5 flaps.
+   An example of a bokeh image with 5 flaps.